valentingol/cliconfig/DOCUMENTATION.md

   If/else statements and comprehension lists are also supported.
 * `@type:<my type>`: This tag checks if the key matches the specified type `<my type>` after each update, even if the tag is no longer present.
 It tries to convert the type if it is not the good one.
-It supports basic types (except for tuples and sets, which are not handled by YAML) as well as unions (using "Union" or "|"), optional values, nested list, and nested dict.
+It supports basic types as well as unions (using either "Union" or "|"), optional values, nested list/set/tuple/dict.
   For instance: `my_param@type:List[Dict[str, int|float]]: [{"a": 0}]`.
 * `@select`: This tag select param/sub-config(s) to keep and delete the other param/sub-configs in the same parent config.
 The tagged key is not deleted if